markcerqueira/markcerqueira.github.com/_posts/2018/2018-02-14-valentines-day-first-love.md

 title: "Valentine's Day - First Love"
 description: ""
 category:
-tags: [jrpg, video games, throwback]
+tags: [jrpg, video games, throwback, super mario rpg]
 ---

 On this Valentine's Day, love is in the air!
 It's a great time to love, be loved, and think about your first love.
 Mine is easy: **Super Mario RPG: Legend of the Seven Stars** for the Super Nintendo.